PaddlePaddle/PaddleClas/docs/en/models/HRNet_en.md

 HRNet is a brand new neural network proposed by Microsoft research Asia in 2019.
 Different from the previous convolutional neural network, this network can still maintain high resolution in the deep layer of the network, so the heat map of the key points predicted is more accurate, and it is also more accurate in space.
 In addition, the network performs particularly well in other visual tasks sensitive to resolution, such as detection and segmentation.

-The FLOPS, parameters, and inference time on the T4 GPU of this series of models are shown in the figure below.
+The FLOPs, parameters, and inference time on the T4 GPU of this series of models are shown in the figure below.

 ![](../../images/models/T4_benchmark/t4.fp32.bs4.HRNet.flops.png)